glowkeeper/reactLecture/presentation/react.md

 ## A Quick Aside - Minima

-[Minima](https://minima.global/) is working hard to create a truly decentralised blockchain network that will operate as an open, co-operative ecosystem, within which users are free to transfer information (value) in a secure and trusted environment.
+[Minima](https://minima.global/) is creating a truly decentralised blockchain network that will operate as an open, co-operative ecosystem, within which users are free to transfer information (value) in a secure and trusted environment.

 ## Lecture Overview

 + What is React?
 + Why React?
 + Anatomy of a React project
-+ A (brief) example
-+ A (fast) changing landscape
++ **Warning** - it is a (fast) changing landscape
 + Useful resources

 ## Goals

 1. Introduce React
 2. Describe a typical build pipeline of a commercial React project
-3. Give a (brief) example of the architecture introduced
-4. _But_ - the overarching aim is to encourage you to build your own projects!
+4. The **overarching** aim is to encourage you to build your own projects!

 # What is React?